What exactly is this offense of the Atlanta Falcons that's got everyone talking?

 Explosive can mean many things to many people.
 The only people that may truly know what is expected are head coach Mike Smith, offensive coordinator Mike Mularkey, quarterbacks coach Bob Bratkowski and QB Matt Ryan.
 Even they would likely each tell you slightly different things.

 One thing everyone knows by now is that Atlanta wants to be more explosive.
 They want to put up yards, points and wins in bunches.
 That's explosive.

-Wide receiver Matt Ryan says he believes the offense has the playmakers to be explosive working within the same playbook they've used in recent years.
+Wide receiver Harry Douglas says he believes the offense has the playmakers to be explosive working within the same playbook they've used in recent years.
 He's repeated this preseason that a short screen with the right blockers can go for huge gains.
 He's shown that to be true.

 The thing everyone may be missing is that Atlanta's offense doesn't have to change drastically to a high-flying down-the-field passing attack to be more explosive.
 In fact, that style of offense offers huge risks with the rewards.
 Instead, perhaps they want to just get better at what they already do well with better success.